beakerbrowser/webdb/README.md

     // only required if !singular
     primaryKey: String,

-    // specify which fields are indexed for querying
+    // specify which fields are indexed for querying (optional)
     // each is a keypath, see https://www.w3.org/TR/IndexedDB/#dfn-key-path
     // can specify compound indexes with a + separator in the keypath
     // eg one index               - index: 'firstName'